MinekPo1/PyNekos/README.md

 ## Examples
 You can see the usage of all endpoints of the API in the [example files](https://github.com/ChoiYun/PyNekos/tree/main/examples).

+## Changelog
+- Version 1.3:

+>Implemented **kwargs in some methods for packing and unpacking
+>
+>Fixed some logic problems
+>
+>Implemented better exceptions
+>
+>Method "random_images" now have url of the image and url of the thumbnail in all entries of the json (before only had on the first entrie)

 ## Contributing
 Please contribute!
 If you want to fix a bug, suggest improvements, or add new features to the project, just [open an issue](https://github.com/ChoiYun/PyNekos/issues) or send a pull request.